soirihiroka/Potato/README.md

 ![potato](http://i.imgur.com/dRnvRZZ.jpg)

+I think this is the deepest fork that has been forked into the potato (? idk if that made sense but it did to me lol)

 Forking potatoes is an ancient and well-mannered tradition.

 The potato first appeared in Peru about ten thousand years ago.
 The potato was an early food source, and likely a highly traded good in early South America.
 Having been traded for several thousand years, and enduring much artificial selection, the explorers of the sixteenth and seventeenth century brought the potato back to Europe, where the crop grew.
 Originally thought to be poisonous and evil, the crop didn't become a major food for another hundred years.